Size matters: Smaller, programmatic M&A deals create more long-term value

 programmatic M&A

-Research by McKinsey has shown companies that ‘regularly and systematically pursue moderately sized M&A deliver better shareholder returns than companies that don’t’.
+Companies that "regularly and systematically pursue moderately sized M&A deliver better shareholder returns than companies that don’t", according to research by McKinsey.
 Multiple smaller deals generated more long-term value than infrequent big-ticket transactions.
 And companies who relied on organic growth or made selective acquisitions actually showed losses in returns.

 Mastering the art of the deal